Mansour: Manufacturing a Smear – How the Democrat-Media Complex Turned Brett Kavanaugh into a ‘Rapist’

 Update–Sunday, September 15, 2019: Yesterday, the New York Times published the claims of another Yale classmate of Kavanaugh’s whose allegations, according to the Times, “echoes” Deborah Ramirez claim that a drunken Kavanaugh exposed himself to her.

-The new accuser, Max Stier, told the Times that he saw Kavanaugh “with his pants down at a different drunken dorm party, where friends pushed his penis into the hand of a female student.”
+The new accuser, Max Stier, told Times‘ reporters Robin Pogrebin and Kate Kelly that he saw Kavanaugh “with his pants down at a different drunken dorm party, where friends pushed his penis into the hand of a female student.”
 According to the Times, Stier “notified senators and the F.B.I. about this account, but the F.B.I. did not investigate and Mr. Stier has declined to discuss it publicly.”
 The Times claims they “corroborated the story with two officials who have communicated” with Stier, whatever that means.

 The Federalists’ Mollie Hemingway, whose recent book chronicles the Kavanaugh hearings, noted that the Times reporters conveniently omitted the fact that the alleged victim of this penis incident has no memory of it — a fact which these same reporters revealed in their own book!